nagarajrolli/protix_coding_challenge/README.md

 - Run fixtures.py to populate the sqlite db with data.
 - cd to the location of the project.
 Run the application using python app.py in Windows.
 - Launch web browser and type: http://127.0.0.1:5000
+- The application has also been containerized and the docker image is hosted in Heroku, under: https://protix-app.herokuapp.com/